-- · Hazardous materials - Large and complex geometric shapes - Personnel lifts - Lifts exceeding 80% of the certified capacity of the crane's hoist used for the lift (exceeding 50% hoist capacity for barge-mounted mobile cranes) - lifts with jib cranes, pillar jib cranes, fixed overhead hoists, and monorails are excluded - · Lifts of submerged or partially submerged objects - · Multiple crane or multiple hook lifts - · Lifts of unusually expensive or one-of-a-kind equipment or components - · Lifts of constrained or potentially constrained loads (binding condition) - Other lifts including non-routine operations, difficult operations, sensitive equipment, or unusual safety risks
+- · Hazardous materials - · Large and complex geometric shapes - · Personnel lifts - Lifts exceeding 80% of the certified capacity of the crane's hoist used for the lift (exceeding 50% hoist capacity for barge-mounted mobile cranes) - lifts of ordnance with category 3 cranes, lifts of test weights during maintenance or testing when directed by a qualified load test director, and lifts with jib cranes, pillar jib cranes, fixed overhead hoists, and monorails are excluded - · Lifts of submerged or partially submerged objects - · Multiple crane or multiple hook lifts - · Lifts of unusually expensive or one-of-a-kind equipment or components - · Lifts of constrained or potentially constrained loads (binding condition) - · Lifts over occupied buildings or structures - Other lifts including non-routine operations, difficult operations, sensitive equipment, or unusual safety risks

-Procedures
+Critical Lift Procedures

-Activities shall identify complex lifts and prepare procedures (including rigging sketches where required) for conducting these lifts.
+Activities shall identify critical lifts and prepare procedures (including rigging sketches where required) for conducting these lifts.
 Procedures may be standard written instructions or detailed procedures specific to a lift.